 Why Red Light Safety Cameras Are Needed

 Red light violations contribute substantially to the more than one million intersection collisions that occur nationally each year.
 When red light safety cameras are operational, deaths and injuries resulting from collisions caused by red light running are significantly reduced.
-In 2005, the Federal Highway Administration (FHWA) studied seven US cities which had installed red light safety camera systems; the study (621KB PDF) concluded that right-angle collisions were reduced by 25%, and rear-end collisions by 15%.
+In 2005, the Federal Highway Administration (FHWA) studied seven US cities which had installed red light safety camera systems; the study (621KB PDF) concluded that right-angle collisions were reduced by 25 percent, and rear-end collisions by 15 percent.

 How The System Works